-Jill has developed and led on a number of high profile coaching and mentoring programmes for school pupils in her former role at the University of Hertfordshire demonstrating impact such as:
+Jill has developed and led on a number of high profile coaching and mentoring programmes for school pupils both in her former role at the University of Hertfordshire and as an independent consultant demonstrating impact such as:

 - increased academic attainment